imcbrearty/GENIE/DoubleDifference/README.md

 Different training loss terms can be selected in "train_double_difference_model.py", and different graph construction parameters in "build_subsets_of_paired_sources.py".

+## Extra Information

-The method is described in "Double Difference Earthquake Location with Graph Neural Networks" (https://arxiv.org/abs/2410.19323v1)
+The method is described in https://arxiv.org/abs/2410.19323v1.